debezium/debezium.github.io/README.md

 ### 6. Commit changes

-Use Git on your local machine to commit the changes to your site's codebase, and then publish the new version of the site.
+Use Git on your local machine to commit the changes to the site's codebase to your topic branch, and then create a pull request.

 ### 7. Publish the website

-TBD
+Review the pull request and merge onto the `develop` branch.
+The [Travis-CI build](https://travis-ci.org/debezium/debezium.github.io) will then build the `develop` branch and, if successful, store the generated site in the `master` branch and publish to the GitHub Pages.